UPB-Graphics/gfx-framework/docs/dev/running_on_wsl2.md

 At the time of writing this guide, Fedora and Arch don't have official packages in the Microsoft Store, yet.
 We expect that this will change in the future.

 If you ***really*** want to go deeper, you can install these via WSL2 as well.
+For this to work, keep in mind that you need to already have an existing WSL2 Linux distribution, such as, you guessed it, Ubuntu.
 What follows is a series of instructions that may or may not work for you. ***By using them, you agree to do so at your own risk.***

 ### WSL2 Fedora

 Use the following instructions as a starting point:

-1. Use [this guide][ref-wsl-fedora]
+1. Download the image from here: https://github.com/fedora-cloud/docker-brew-fedora/tree/33/x86_64
+2. Prepare the image, from an already existing Linux terminal:
+    ```sh
+    unxz fedora-33.20210106-x86_64.tar.xz
+    mv fedora-33.20210106-x86_64.tar fedora-33.tar
+    ```
+3. Install and start the image, from a Windows terminal:
+    ```bat
+    mkdir c:\distros
+    wsl --import fedora-33 c:\distros\fedora-33 fedora-33.tar
+    wsl -d fedora-33
+    ```
+4. Install basic stuff:
+    ```sh
+    sudo dnf check-update
+    sudo dnf -y install wget curl sudo ncurses dnf-plugins-core dnf-utils passwd findutils
+    ```
-2. Install any missing graphics drivers:
+5. Install any missing graphics drivers:
     ```sh
     sudo dnf -y install mesa-dri-drivers
     ```